 A component of the Transportation Element of the Comprehensive Plan for the City of Rapid City and the Long Range Transportation Plan for the Rapid City Area MPO, the Rapid City Bikeway/Walkway Plan evaluates existing conditions and identifies proposed projects for the region.

-Wilson Park/West Boulevard, DRAFT Mount Rushmore Road Corridor Development Plan.
+Figure 36.
+Recommended corridor markers for Wilson Park/West Boulevard, DRAFT Mount Rushmore Road Corridor Development Plan.